nsjavascriptnotes/NSJavaScriptNotes_2023/Git_GitHub_Session_1.md

 17. **Managing Issues**:
     - GitHub provides issue tracking for bug reports, feature requests, and other tasks associated with your project.

-These are some fundamental Git and GitHub commands and concepts to get you started.
-Git and GitHub offer many more features for version control and collaboration in software development.